AlphaTechnolog/file-explorer/README.md

 ## 🌐 Localization

-File Explorer currently supports English.
-We're looking for contributors to help with translations!
-If you're interested, please check our [Localization Guide](LOCALIZATION.md).
+File Explorer currently supports just English.
+Contributors are welcome to help with more languages!

 ## 🔒 Security

 We take security seriously.
 If you discover a security vulnerability, please send an e-mail to [gfranklings@gmail.com](mailto:gfranklings@gmail.com).
-For more details, read our [Security Policy](SECURITY.md).

 ## 💼 Support